Are There Exceptions to Goodhart's Law? On the Moral Justification of Fairness-Aware Machine Learning: A Framework for the Justification of Fairness Metrics

 \subsubsection{Unequal Utility}

-On a group level, distortions between the \textit{Decision Space} and \textit{Utility Space} may arise if a particular outcome has, on average, a different utility across groups.
-Similar to life's bias, this can be due to inequalities in circumstances.
-In \nameref{case:resumeselection}, defining utility in terms of whether an applicant gets an interview will not lead to distortions, as predictions directly correspond to utility.
-Instead, if we define the utility as the \textit{opportunity} to acquire wealth, a job interview plausibly provides a higher marginal utility for groups with higher unemployment rates.
-In \nameref{case:lending}, being approved for a financial loan may be more beneficial for groups with, on average, fewer financial means.
+At a group level, distortions between the \textit{Decision Space} and \textit{Utility Space} may arise if a particular predicted outcome (e.g., a (false) positive or (false) negative) has, on average, a different utility across groups.
+Put differently, different individuals may have a different utility function.
+Similar to life's bias, this can be the result of inequalities in circumstances.
+For instance, the net benefit of a job interview is arguably higher for those who are currently unemployed compared to those who are employed.
+If there exist disparities in unemployment rates across groups, the average utility will consequently differ as well.
+Being approved for a financial loan may be more beneficial for groups with, on average, fewer financial means.
 Similarly, in \nameref{case:diseasedetection}, a false positive will generally constitute negative utility, but the consequences to physical well-being may be even worse for groups who, on average, are in poorer physical condition.
+As a result, (un)just unequal utility can exacerbate inequalities between groups moving from the \textit{Decision Space} to the \textit{Utility Space}.